-Consider electrification, and you’ll quickly understand the complexity of energy and the environment.
+Consider electrification, and you’ll quickly understand both the complexity and importance of energy and the environment.

 Access to reliable electricity correlates with good public health and economic success, yet nearly 25 percent of the world’s population lives without electricity.
 Another third has limited access.
 The 600 million of us who have abundant electricity keep finding ways to use more.
 It’s no wonder that demand for electricity is increasing at a staggering rate.

 Energy generation and consumption, however, is also the world’s largest source of pollution and cause of environmental degradation.
 Energy policy has become the single most important influence on environmental protection.
 The need to transition expeditiously to a low carbon future is perhaps our greatest environmental and economic challenge and increased electrification is at the center of this transition.
 This challenge has sparked a clean energy revolution that is creating unprecedented growth and career opportunities in solar and offshore wind development, the electrification of cars and mass transit, and clean and resilient opportunities in distributed technologies such as storage, demand response, efficiency and renewables.